-The QualitEE project will carry out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
-Key outcomes from this work will be published, and available for download, to support the uptake and development of quality assurance for energy efficiency services.
+The QualitEE project is carrying out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
+Key outcomes from this work are being published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services.

 Quality Assessment Criteria

 The Focal Publication of QualitEE

 The focal publication will be a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
 The guidelines will break down the key aspects within energy efficiency services into components/questions that can be individually assessed for quality, known as the ‘quality criteria’.

 Each ‘Quality Criterion’ has the following form…

 |How should the assessor decide whether the evidence collected demonstrates the criterion has been achieved?
 This could be pass/fail presence of the evidence or there may be a set of quality statements to assess against in a rating scale.

 View the draft guidelines to the European quality criteria

-Extensive market research surveys and stakeholder interviews will be carried out to inform the development of Quality Assessment Guidelines and Assurance Business Models.
-The output of this work will be:
+Extensive market research surveys and stakeholder interviews have been carried out to inform the development of Quality Assessment Guidelines and Assurance Business Models.
+The outputs of this work are:

-- A pan-European report on energy efficiency services markets, finance and quality
+- A pan-European report on energy efficiency services markets, finance and quality.
+View the report here.

-- National reports on energy efficiency services markets, finance and quality
+- National reports on energy efficiency services markets, finance and quality.
+View the reports here.

 - An interactive web-tool to navigate market survey results – allowing direct comparison between different countries and previous market surveys carried out in 2013 and 2015 as part of the Transparense project